Is the Dead Sea worth visiting?

 This is the proposed itinerary for spending 3 days in the Dead Sea region:

-Here’s a link to my Google Maps list of all the places mentioned in this article
+Here’s a map of all the places mentioned in this article

-We’re starting in the northern part near the best beach that is in the Dead Sea region—Kalia Beach, making our way to the south part of Dead Sea.
+We’re starting in the northern part near the best beach that is in the Dead Sea region—Kalia Beach, making our way to the southern part of the Dead Sea.

 Get the route of the 1st day of this itinerary on Google Maps